TheOriginalGeez/Cupid/README.md

 ## In-Game MCM Options

-Once you're in-game, created your character and want start playing, you first need to configure the MCM. **Wait until no new messages appear in the top left corner!**
+Once you're in-game, have created your character and want to start playing, you first need to configure the MCM. **Wait until no new messages appear in the top left corner!**

 If you get no more messages, save the game and open the Mod Configuration Menu in the ESC menu.